ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 1. Open the MPIO Properties.
 To open MPIO Properties, click **Start**, point to Administrative Tools, and then click **MPIO**.
 2. Click the **Discover Multi-Paths** tab
 3. Select the **Add support for iSCSI devices** check box, and then click **Add**.
 When prompted to restart the computer, click **Yes**.

+**Note**: In case of Windows Server 2008, adding support for iSCSI allows the Microsoft Device Specific Module (MSDSM) to claim all iSCSI devices for MPIO, which first requires a connection to an iSCSI Target.

 ### Configure the iSCSI Initiator